firebase-toolbelt/firebase-rules/README.md

+> ⚠️ **Important** ⚠️
+> This repository is not actively maintained so feel free to fork it and improve it.
+I've not been using Firebase for years - so I'm not motivated to continue maintaining libraries around it.

+---

 <a align="center" href="https://github.com/firebase-toolbelt/firebase-toolbelt"><img width="100%" src="https://image.ibb.co/iWSg8k/Firebase_Rules.png" alt="Firebase Rules" border="0" /></a>

 > Make your Firebase database rules readable and scalable.
 Using only javascript.